aditij21/netflix-clone/README.md

 # NETFLIX CLONE USING REACT

 This project was built using React.
 An API key was generated using [TMDB](https://www.themoviedb.org/settings/api) and requests are rendered in [requests.js](src/requests.js) file.
-The main working of the file is in [App.js](src/App.js)
+The main working of the file is in [App.js](src/App.js).

+[Click](https://netflix-clone-41c44.web.app/) to visit the clone

 ## Available Scripts